VaroonSB/Railway-reservation-management-system/README.md

            * A browser

-Domains used in SQL includes triggers, funtions and joints.
+Domains used in SQL includes triggers, funtions and joins.

 The files are segregated into sql and jsp+html(covers all CSS and JS part also).